pnp/sp-dev-fx-webparts/samples/react-quick-links/README.md

 This demonstrates:

-* Dynamic propertypane that changes based on user input in the web part
+* Dynamic property pane that changes based on user input in the web part
 * Fluent Drag 'n drop using 'react-sortable-hoc'
 * Using PnP Reusable Controls (Icon picker and WebPartTitle)
 * Styling Fluent UI components (please don't look at the actual CSS, but the principals of how to do it)